marlobello/BicepTemplates/AzureMonitor/README.md

 # Azure Monitor Scaled Metric Alerts

 This repository contains scripts and configuration files designed to facilitate the creation and management of scaled metric alerts in Azure Monitor.
-These tools are intended for system administrators and DevOps professionals who need to automate the monitoring of Azure resources across multiple subscriptions and regions.
+This tool can reduce the number of metric alerts that need to be created by an order of magnitude because it will create alerts for Azure resources across multiple subscriptions.
+It will also simply the process of creating identical alerts across multiple regions.
+All alerts will be created in a centralized resource group.

 ## Features